Risky Paradox Of Love….

-Love is often perceived as this easy thing that everyone is capable of doing.
+Love is often perceived as an easy thing that everyone is capable of doing.
 I find this to be untrue.
 To love and be loved can create anxiety.

 To have the faith that we are lovable and beautiful with our scars, not just temporarily, but permanently in our own heart, is a questionable endeavor for many.
 Even I am not immune to the protective armor we wear to guard our fragile bleeding hearts.